 tooth decay.
 Instead, fill a bottle with cool water for your baby.

-Take your child to the dentist by the child's first birthday.
+It is recommended that your child has a dental visit by their first birthday.
+Be sure to make a call to the dentist after the first tooth erupts.
 The dentist will check for decay and other possible problems and can show you how to properly clean your child's teeth.

 Ensure that your child eats a balanced diet that contains a variety of foods from the five major food groups:

-Grain productsFruitsVegetablesProtein foods such as meat and beansMilk, cheese, and yogurt
+Grain productsFruitsVegetablesProtein foods such as meat and beansLow fat or fat-free milk, cheese, and yogurt

-Provide nutritious snacks, such as cheese, raw vegetables and fruit, or plain yogurt.
+Provide nutritious snacks, such as cheese, raw vegetables and fruit, or low fat or fat-free plain yogurt.
 Limit the number of starchy or sugary snacks your child eats.
 After a snack that contains sugars or starches, the teeth are attacked by acids for 20 minutes or more.

 Make sure that your child brushes at least twice a day.
 Use a fluoride-containing toothpaste that has the